tvandame/back-end-developer-interview-questions/README.md

 Question: Describe server response code 301. **Answer: ("Moved Permanently") Client triggered an action on the server that caused the URI of a resource to change.**

-Question: Describe server response code 400. **Answer: ("Bad Request") A problem occured on the client side.
+Question: Describe server response code 400. **Answer: ("Bad Request") A problem occurred on the client side.
 The entity-body, if any, is a error message.**

-Quesiton: Describe server response code 401. **Answer: ("Unauthorized") The client faild to provide proper authentication for the requested resource.**
+Question: Describe server response code 401. **Answer: ("Unauthorized") The client failed to provide proper authentication for the requested resource.**

-Question: Descibe server response code 404. **Answer: ("Not Found") Client requested a URI that doesn't map to any resource.**
+Question: Describe server response code 404. **Answer: ("Not Found") Client requested a URI that doesn't map to any resource.**

-Question: Describe server response code 409. **Answer: ("Conflict") Client attempted to put the servers resource into a impossable or inconsistant state.**
+Question: Describe server response code 409. **Answer: ("Conflict") Client attempted to put the servers resource into a impossible or inconsistent state.**

-Question: Descibe server response code 500 **Answer: ("Internal Server Error") A problem occured on the server side.
+Question: Describe server response code 500 **Answer: ("Internal Server Error") A problem occurred on the server side.
 The entity-body, if any, is a error message.**

 **[[⬆]](#toc) return to Table of Contents**